apache/incubator-taverna-site/content/community/lists.md

 <em>private@taverna.incubator.apache.org</em> can be used for sensitive information that should not be made public
 in mailing list archives.
 Only members of the [Apache Taverna PPMC](/about/) will receive the email.
-Only use this list if the public lists cannot be used, for instance for business-sensitive matters, security concerns or to report personal conflicts.
+Only use this list if the public lists cannot be used, for instance for business-sensitive matters, grant proposals and collaborations, security concerns or to report concerns on personal conflicts/abuse.